 Small Quantity Generators

-Dry cleaners that are registered with the department as a small quantity generator of hazardous waste are required to file the Generator’s Hazardous Waste Summary Report MO 780-1097 each year.
-The report will cover from July 1 through the following June 30 and is due by Aug.
-14.
+Dry cleaners that are registered with the department as a small quantity generator of hazardous waste are required to file a Generator’s Hazardous Waste Summary Report each year by Aug.
+14. For more information, please visit Hazardous Waste Reporting

 Brownfields/ Voluntary Cleanup Program

-If you have a release from a drycleaner that impacts the environment and you wish to address/cleanup the contamination, the department's Brownfields/ Voluntary Cleanup Program can provide oversight on the investigation and cleanup.
-For more information, visit Missouri Brownfields
+If you have a release from a drycleaner that impacts the environment and you want to cleanup the contamination to standards acceptable to the state, the department's Brownfields/ Voluntary Cleanup Program can provide oversight on the investigation and cleanup.
+Property owners can receive a cleanup certification from the department, which can greatly reduce the environmental liability associated with these properties.
+For more information, visit Brownfields/ Voluntary Cleanup